-- Democratic ideas include: the Articles of Confederation, Bill of rights, direct voting on politicians, states’ rights.
-Favors individual rights in rural Americas.
-Ex. will tolerate slavery if it is what the voting populous wants.
-People not Kings rule, even when they don’t rule wisely.
+- Democratic ideas include the Articles of Confederation, Bill of rights, direct voting on politicians, states’ rights, and individual rights in rural Americas.
+Example.
+Will tolerate slavery if it is what the voting population wants it.
+People, not Kings rule, even when they don’t rule wisely.

-- Republican ideas include: Constitution, Electoral College, federal government, central banking, national trade.
-Favors collective rights in more modernized urban America.
-Ex.
-Willing to override popular sovereignty to abolish slavery.
+- Republican ideas include the Constitution, Electoral College, the federal government, central banking, national trade, and the collective rights in more modernized urban America.
+Example willing to override popular sovereignty to abolish slavery.
 Only those who are fit to rule should rule, even if they are aristocrats.

-Forget about slavery, segragation, and Civil War for a second, and think about “the people, not the state, choosing who gets to do what”.
-When you do that, you’ll see the original Democrats were more for individual and states’ rights and the original republicans more for elite state control and order.
-For example, if we examine the end of “the Era of Good Feelings” (where nearly all politicians were Jeffersonian Democratic-Republicans) we can see a very clear illustration of the difference between being Republican and a Democrat in Adams, Jackson, Van Buren, and the Great Triumvirate (Henry Clay of Kentucky, Daniel Webster of Massachusetts, and John C. Calhoun of South Carolina).
+If we forget about slavery, segregation, and Civil War, and think about “the people, not the state, choosing who gets to do what” we can see that the original Democrats advocated individual and states’ rights while the original Republicans preferred elite state control and order.
+For example, if we examine the end of “the Era of Good Feelings” in which nearly all politicians were Jeffersonian Democratic-Republicans, we can see a very clear illustration of the difference between being Republican and a Democrat.
+This is particularly apparent if we examine Adams, Jackson, Van Buren, and the Great Triumvirate (Henry Clay of Kentucky, Daniel Webster of Massachusetts, and John C. Calhoun of South Carolina).

-- Clay, Adams, and Webster all favor central banks, trade, and central government, they were Hamilton Republicans.
-They were Federalists, Whigs, National Republicans, and Republicans like Lincoln would be before becoming the leader of “the Union”.
+- Clay, Adams, and Webster all favored central banks, trade, and central government; they were Hamilton Republicans.
+They were Federalists, Whigs, National Republicans, and Republicans as Lincoln would be before he became the leader of “the Union.”

-- Meanwhile, Jackson, Van Buren, and Calhoun favored states’ and individual rights, they would sooner “kill the bank” than abolish slavery against the will of the southern rural states (Calhoun aside, they didn’t favor slavery… they just didn’t want to tell people what to do), they were Jefferson Democrats.
+- Meanwhile, Jackson, Van Buren, and Calhoun favored states’ and individual’s rights; they would rather “kill the bank” than abolish slavery against the will of the Southern rural states.
+Calhoun aside, they didn’t favor slavery, but they thought it was worse to tell people what to do.
+They were Jeffersonian Democrats.
 They were Anti-Federalists and Democrats and would go on to become the Confederacy.

-Now, putting aside things like the slavery and the unified Democratic-Republicans for a moment, we can see that in these eras, on most issues, the anti-Federalists and Democrats were the populist individualists and the Federalists, Whigs, Republicans the elite collectivists.
-And we can see that the Democrat / Republican naming structure makes sense, as it denotes two different types of American liberalism, one collective and one individualist.
+Putting aside factors like the slavery and the unified Democratic-Republicans, we can see that, in these eras, the anti-Federalists and Democrats were the populist individualists on most issues while the Federalists, Whigs, Republicans were often elite collectivists.
+We can also see that the Democrat and Republican naming structure makes sense, as it denotes two different types of American liberalism, one collective and one individualist.

-Now, add slavery back into the equation, and here it makes the Republicans look more like modern social liberals… and… they were.
-They were “Teddy Roosevelt like social liberals” (social liberals who want to use the state to ensure social welfare and justice).
+When we add slavery back into the equation, the Republicans look more like modern social liberals.
+They were “Teddy Roosevelt like social liberals” or social liberals who want to use the state to ensure social welfare and justice.

-You see, in the late 1700’s and early 1800’s being pro-people was pretty darn Democratic and liberal, even if it meant accepting slavery for new states.
-However, as time rolled on, slavery and segregation became seen as increasingly socially conservative, thus adding complexity to the parties.
+In the late 1700’s and early 1800’s, being pro-people was Democratic and liberal, even if it meant accepting slavery for new states.
+However, as time passed, slavery and segregation became seen as increasingly socially conservative, thus adding complexity to party politics.

-From Hoover on, the old Republicans became in many ways “Democrats”.
-Likewise, when FDR picked up the Rooseveltian torch and embraced his cousins programs, he essentially confirmed what Bryan and Wilson had started, that the new Democratic party would from here forth favor the type of Republicanism once found in the Republican party.
+From Hoover on, the old Republicans became in many ways “Democrats.”
+Likewise, when FDR picked up Roosevelt’s torch and embraced his cousin’s programs, he confirmed the trend that Bryan and Wilson had started; the new Democratic party would from here on favor the type of Republicanism once found in the Republican party.

-Or at least, it is partially this.
-In truth, America and her parties are complex and they only get more complex over time.
+In truth, there is no clear generalization since America and her parties get more complex over time.

-For example, Republicans still retained their elite business-minded factions and they remained elitist toward immigration.
-Meanwhile the Cleveland and Wilson-esque pro-business wing of the Democrats continued to grow until the modern day.
+For example, Republicans retained their elite business-minded factions, and they remained elitist toward immigration.
+Meanwhile, Cleveland’s and Wilson’s pro-business wing of the Democrats continued to grow until the modern day.
 Still, the changes are evidenced by figures like Henry Wallace, FDR’s party switching VP.
-Consider, even though the GOP retained an elite business wing, the geographic locations it favored and its stance on some issues has changed over time as the parties around the factions changed.
+Even though the GOP retained an elite business wing, the geographic locations it favored and its stance on some issues has changed over time as the parties around the factions changed.

-Today, back to the classical meaning of the terms which relate to voting (to whole rules), to add more complexity, Democrats tend to favor a national popular vote, which is more Democratic than the state-based winner-take-all Republicans favor (they are Republican in this way still… and back in the 1820’s when this started, the Democrats had this stance and they were being Republican).
+Today, we can look back on the classical terms as they relate to voting and who rules.
+Democrats tend to favor a national popular vote, which is more Democratic than the state-based winner-take-all vote that Republicans favor.

 - Originally the naming of the parties was generally accurate.
-Federalist favored a central government and federation of states, the Anti-Federalists wanted to keep the more Democratic and less Republican Articles of Confederation.
-The Confederates wanted a weaker federation, the Union wanted a stronger Union.
-The Whigs named themselves after the English Whigs, the other party was more like the Radical Whigs or Jacobins. the Republicans favored a Republic, the Democrats favored Jacksonian Democracy.
+The Federalists favored a central government and federation of states.
+The Anti-Federalists wanted to keep the more Democratic Articles of Confederation.
+The Confederates wanted a weaker federation; the Union wanted a stronger Union.
+The Whigs named themselves after the English Whigs; the other party was more like the Radical Whigs or Jacobins.
+The Republicans favored a Republic; the Democrats favored Jacksonian Democracy.

-- However today, essentially the parties have “switched” (really progressives went to Democratic party and states’ rights southerner liberals went to Republicans, but this was enough to flip things).
-So today Democrats are more like the old Republicans and Republicans more like the Democrats, except when they aren’t like on the electoral college and winner-take-all… but that was true back-in-the-day as well.
+- Today, essentially the parties have “switched.”
+Progressives joined the Democratic party and states’ rights Southern liberals went to the Republicans; this was enough to change the parties’ stance.
+Today Democrats are more like the old Republicans and Republicans more like the Democrats.
+This is true except when it isn’t, for instance in the electoral college and winner-take-all popular vote by states.

-- Remember though, there was a moment where there was only one major party, the Jeffersonian Democratic-Republicans.
-At the end of the day we are all Democrats, Republicans, Liberals, Federalists… anyone who supports the Constitution must concede it, for our founding documents confirm little more than this.
+- There was a brief time where there was only one major party, the Jeffersonian Democratic-Republicans.
+At the end of the day, we are all Democrats, Republicans, Liberals, Federalists… anyone who supports the Constitution must concede it, for our founding documents confirm little more than this.